jayasurya17/police-stop-outcome/final_report.md

 |           Warning |  0.967047|

 ## Decision Tree
+We used the deisicion tree classification technique to understand how the classification works based ont the rules it generates.
+So the various columns affecting the output would be considered by the decision tree.
+The outcome is based on the contents of the leaf node, and the conditions along the path form a conjunction in the if clause.
+In general, t
 * Apply Decision Tree classifier algorithm on the dataset and compare how different approaches in implementing the algorithm impacts the accuracy
 * The first approach is to find out the best parameters using the grid search
 * In the second approach we try to remove individually one column at a time and try to find out